 But whether you prefer a gentle cruise through the Caribbean or a rough-and-ready backpacking tour of Thailand, travel always means exposing ourselves to new experiences.

 While many people think of travel primarily as a leisure activity.
 It’s a good way to unwind from the hustle and bustle of work and life.
 It’s also an incredible channel for personal development.

 You’ll discover and build new skills and inner strengths.

 New languages, places and conversations, unfamiliar maps and signs, take us out of our comfort zone.
 This encourages problem-solving we can apply just as readily when we’re back home.

 Here are seven ways that travel can inspire profound personal development.

 1. You’ll Get A Better Understanding of Yourself

-Travel is always an inspiring undertaking, whether you’re with friends, your partner, or just out on your own.
+Travel is always an inspiring undertaking, whether you’re traveling with friends, your partner, or just out on your own.

 And no matter who you’re surrounded by on your travels, there’s always the opportunity to undertake deep personal development throughout your trip.

 That said, solo travel turns everything up a notch.
 That’s because you’re forced to rely on yourself, spend time with yourself, and really dig deep getting to know who you are.

 Solo travel might intimidate those who haven’t tried it in the past.
 It can be an exciting and surprising adventure, though.

 While we think travel of all forms is one of the greatest joys in life, you can discover solo travel at any time, That’s true even if you’re traveling with a friend or partner.
 (Make sure to schedule some time to yourself on any getaway to try it out!)

 But, travel isn’t just about “getting away from it all.”

 Often, what you find on your travels stays with you for life.
 This can lead to profound personal development and new opportunities at home.

 2. Travel Gets You Out of Your Comfort Zone